mrjeffstevenson3/mmimproc/new_machine_setup.md

 	cd ${HOME}/Software && git clone https://github.com/vistalab/vistasoft.git
 	cd ${HOME}/Software && git clone https://github.com/stnava/ANTs.git && mkdir antsbin && cd antsbin && ccmake ../ANTs
 	```
-paste till here
-	when the cmake interface comes onscreen press c twice (to configure) till you see the option g appear on bottom middle, then press g twice to save and exit. then type
+	#### when the cmake interface comes onscreen press c twice (to configure) till you see the option g appear on bottom middle, then press g twice to save and exit. then type
 	`make -j 4`

     **and** open another terminal tab since this will take a while and there is more to do.
 17. If you like, Install and setup Dropbox `https://www.dropbox.com` and teamviewer `https://www.teamviewer.com/en/`
 18. install FSL. first install requirements for for fsleyes:
     ```